Guide to knitting baby blanketsPublished on 20 June 2019 By Amy 5 min read

 While spring and summer are often the times to knit those lightweight tops, smaller items, and portable knits such as socks, the season also brings about the greatest gift of nature: life!
 If a friend or family member is getting ready to start their family or add to their brood, and you would like to knit the new little one a baby blanket, here are some do-it-yourself tips before you decide to start looking for the perfect pattern.
 You can even design your own, should you desire, and then you will have something truly unique to give to the lucky little one.

 When you're making the baby blanket, consider whether it will be used and where.
 Is it a car blankie to block sun and wind while out and about, or to cut the chill from an air conditioner when at home?
 Some blankets are literally just decor to brighten up the nursery.
-A baby blanket should be at least two feet by two and a half feet to be functional.
-Baby blankets can be any shape including rectangular and square, but some blankets are even oblong or round, knitted from the center out.
+A baby blanket should be at least 60cm by 75cm to be functional.
+Baby blankets can be any shape including rectangular and square, but some blankets are even oblong or round, knitted from the centre out.
 The choice is yours.

 Yarn and needle choice